CHAPTER

 (c) “Consumer” has the meaning defined in Section 1798.140 of the Civil Code.

-(d) (1) “Contextual data” means information provided by a user to an artificial intelligence model and any context or derivative data associated with the user’s interactions with the artificial intelligence model, including prompts, conversational histories, files, preferences, metadata,
+(d) (1) “Contextual data” means information provided by a user to an artificial intelligence model and any context or derivative data associated with the user’s interactions with the artificial intelligence

-and any model-generated or inferred data linked to or generated from those interactions.
+model, including prompts, conversational histories, files, preferences, metadata, and any model-generated or inferred data linked to or generated from those interactions.

 (e) (1) “Model operator” means a person that deploys an artificial intelligence model, including under license or contract.
+“Deployer” means a person that makes an artificial intelligence model available to a third party for use, modification, copying, or combination with other software.

-(2) “Model operator” does not include a person that interacts with artificial intelligence models solely through application programming interfaces, licensed services, prompting, or fine tuning.
+(2) “Model operator” “Deployer” does not include a person that interacts with artificial intelligence models solely through application programming interfaces, licensed services, prompting, or fine tuning.

-(f) “Open protocol” means a publicly available set of rules that enables interoperability and data exchange between social media platforms or model operators by providing a common data infrastructure by which multiple social media platforms or model operators
+(f) “Open protocol” means a publicly available set of rules that enables interoperability and data exchange between social media platforms or model operators

 can access a user’s personal information that is free from licensing fees and patent restrictions.